 ethosuximide - oral, Zarontin (cont.)

 PRECAUTIONS: Before taking ethosuximide, tell your doctor or pharmacist if you are allergic to it; or to methsuximide; or if you have any other allergies.
 This product may contain inactive ingredients, which can cause allergic reactions or other problems.
 Talk to your pharmacist for more details.Before using this medication, tell your doctor or pharmacist your medical history, especially of: liver disease, kidney disease, mental/mood disorder (such as depression, psychosis).This drug may make you dizzy or drowsy.
 Do not drive, use machinery, or do any activity that requires alertness until you are sure you can perform such activities safely.
 Avoid alcoholic beverages.Liquid products may contain sugar and/or alcohol.
 Caution is advised if you have diabetes, alcohol dependence, liver disease, or any other condition that requires you to limit/avoid these substances in your diet.
-Ask your doctor or pharmacist about using this product safely.During pregnancy, this medication should be used only when clearly needed.
+Ask your doctor or pharmacist about using this product safely.Older adults may be more sensitive to the side effects of this drug, especially dizziness, loss of coordination, or fainting.
+These side effects can increase the risk of falling.During pregnancy, this medication should be used only when clearly needed.
 Discuss the risks and benefits with your doctor.This medication passes into breast milk, but is unlikely to harm a nursing infant.
 Consult your doctor before breast-feeding.

 Back to Medications Index

 - Papules, Scales, Plaques and Eruptions

 - Viral Skin Diseases